gdejaege/PrometheeGamma/README.md

 # PROJ-H402 Promethee Gamma gui

-The aim of this project is the realization of a graphic application allowing to visualize the results of the Promethee Gamma method.
+The aim of this project is the realization of a GUI application allowing to visualize the results of the Promethee Gamma method. <br/>

+This application applies the PROMETHEE γ method, developed in the article by Gilles DEJAEGERE and Yves DE SMET: "Promethee γ: a new Promethee based method for partial ranking based on valued coalitions of monocriterion net flow scores" (https://doi.org/10.1002/mcda.1805). <br/>
+It displays the results in 3 different ways, as a matrix, as an orthogonal graph and as a ranking, while allowing the impact of the 3 parameters specific to the method to be visualized.
+The application also offers help in determining these 3 parameters, thanks to a small number of peer comparisons evaluated by the user.

 ## Poetry